Last update: 08th August 2020Open all rules

-- If the iRacing service fails during the race resulting in drivers being unable to join or stay connected to the racing server of if the server becomes unstable enough to potentially cause problems for drivers, the race will be stopped.
-Should this happen, the event administration will announce the race stoppage by announcing the "red flag" status via the in-game chat (if the session is still accessible) and on the series Discord server.
+- If the iRacing service fails during a race resulting in drivers being unable to join or stay connected to the racing server or if the server becomes unstable enough to potentially cause problems for drivers, the race will be stopped.
+Should this happen, the series administration will announce the race stoppage by announcing the "red flag" status via the in-game chat (if the session is still accessible) and on the series Discord server.

-- The event administration will decide on how to treat the race stoppage, depending on how much of the scheduled race time passed since the start of the race and also on whether there's still usable timing data left over to create a race result.
+- The series administration will decide on how to treat the race stoppage on an individual basis, depending on how much of the scheduled race time passed since the start of the race and also on whether there's still usable timing data left over to create a race result.

-- Whether an abandoned race that didn't run for at least 50% of its advertised duration is rescheduled, will be decided by the event administration based on the feedback from all teams competing in the current SCO event.
+- Whether an abandoned race that didn't run for at least 50% of its advertised duration is rescheduled, will be decided by the series administration based on the feedback from all teams competing in the current SCO season.